 "I tell it like it is, " he continued.
 "He doesn't stand a chance and here's a taster: Kevin, your career is so dead, Jimmy Saville tried to give it a kiss."

-Finally, Nugent laid down an invitation to McGahern: "Whelans, 6th of March, there will be blood.
+Finally, the comedic persona laid down an invitation to McGahern: "Whelans, 6th of March, there will be blood.
 Be there or be square."

 Describing comedy as a kind of therapy whereby you "just go out and shout into strangers faces and they give you money", Solo Pollo will bring audiences on a journey into Kevin's 'flighty chicken' worldview, including some "really relatable material" from his recent marriage, spoken word poetry with a charming Dublin accent and even a few musical numbers.